troydhanson/fluxcap/README.md

 ## Encapsulation modes

 Fluxcap can also transmit and receive taps over a regular IP network.
+The packets travel inside a layer of GRE or VXLAN encapsulation.

+VXLAN encapsulates the original packet in a new UDP packet to port 4789, and prepends an 8-byte header having a network identifier (VNI).
+Currently, fluxcap supports sending VXLAN but not receiving it.

-The packets travel inside a layer of GRE encapsulation.
-The supported tunnel encapsulation modes are GRETAP, and regular GRE.
-GRETAP (also called TEB for "transparent ethernet bridging") is preferred.
-It preserves the MAC addresses in the encapsulation, whereas GRE does not.
-ERSPAN is another way to transmit a tap inside GRE, it may be supported in fluxcap in the future.
+The GRE tunnel encapsulation modes are GRETAP, and regular GRE.
+GRETAP (also called TEB for "transparent ethernet bridging") is preferred over GRE.
+GRETAP preserves the MAC addresses in the encapsulation, whereas GRE does not.

 ### Transmitter

-In this example, the recipient tunnel endpoint is 192.168.102.100:
+In this example, the GRETAP recipient tunnel endpoint is 192.168.102.100:

     fluxcap -tx -E gretap:192.168.102.100 ring

+A VXLAN transmitter example that sets the VNI to 1234 is:

+    fluxcap -tx -E vxlan:192.168.102.100 -K 1234 ring

 ### Receiver